kristianmandrup/puppeteer-browser-agent/README.md

 }
 ```

 The `run` method should implement the core logic which takes actions and performs them via the browser.

-The `run` method is configured to set the context, run `doStep` to perform the actions and when done close down the browser.
+This method is configured to set the context, run `doStep` to perform the actions and when done do cleanup such as closing down the browser in `onStepDone`.

 ```ts
 public async run(agentState: IAgentState) {